 Grab and go breakfast that tastes like dessert?
 Yes, please!
 Chocolate peanut butter overnight oats is a great way to start the day.

-BTW did you see my recipe last Wednesday?
+(BTW did you see my last chocolate recipe?
 It’s a lovely Chocolate Chiffon Cake with Whipped Cream Frosting.
-Perfect for the holidays!
+Perfect for the holidays!)

 Overnight oats perfect for meal prep

 Whoever first thought of overnight oats has my eternal gratitude.

 I grew up eating old school oatmeal (i.e. warm greyish slightly unappetizing oatmeal that hardens as it cools) so I was a little wary of overnight oats at first (cold and uncooked?
 The horror!)

 We’ve been eating overnight oats almost everyday for I don’t remember how long now and I can’t bring myself to eat old school oatmeal anymore.
 Overnight oats are delicious!
 And so easy to make.